sam-cipher6858/Breast-Cancer-Prediction-Neural-Network/README.md

 📋 Project Overview

 This project uses a feedforward neural network built with PyTorch to predict breast cancer.
-Accurate detection of breast cancer is critical for early treatment and better patient outcomes.
+Accurate detection of breast cancer is critical for early treatment and better patient outcomes

 The workflow includes: